metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/ConvertFrom-SID.md

 ### -Domain

-One or more computers to check if SID is not known, default is localhost
+One or more computers to check if SID is not known, the default is localhost

 ```yaml
 Type: System.String[]